 I think these are Eclectus Parrots found in New Guinea.
 They are unusual in that the female is the brightly coloured red one and the male is the green one.
 However the male is also colourful in that it has blue wings and red underneath.

 This is an Australian Galah, we saw many of them on our trip.

 It is an Australian Red Tailed Black Cockatoo.

+Major Mitchell Cockatoo.
 It is bright orange underneath

 The one above was a character, it is waving to us.

 This X rated pair are Alexandrines.
 There were lots of them and they were the ones that put on a show for us doing all kinds of funny tricks.
 I think they come from Asia.
 After the show we were really on our way home.
 We dropped off Mary first then Ann and George.
 George followed us in his car while we returned the hire car and then he dropped us home.

 WOW!
 What a fun adventure.